matejhozlar/createrington-currency/README.md

 ## Status: Production Ready

 All planned features have been implemented and the mod is stable for production use.
+Test for 2+ months in production with 1000+ players across multiple servers pre-CurseForge version.

 ---